-“The other men, including Papa,” his sister’s eyes brightened with the retellings, “could not be persuaded to take on Lady Catherine, despite our aunt’s large dowry.
+“The other men, including Papa,” his sister’s eyes brightened as they shared the retelling, “could not be persuaded to take on Lady Catherine, despite our aunt’s large dowry.
 Only Sir Lewis was brave, or desperate, enough to claim her ladyship to wife.
 While the other gentlemen at the party chose to ride out to be rid of Aunt’s Catherine’s shrewish ways, our Papa took the wilderness trail behind the estate.
-And there upon the banks of a grotto, George Darcy spotted the lovely younger Fitzwilliam sister.”
+And there upon the banks of a grotto, George Darcy spotted the lovelier and younger Fitzwilliam sister.”
 Georgiana giggled, a sound Darcy had thought lost after her episode with Mr. Wickham.
 “Papa thought to avoid Lady Anne, for he feared she was of the same nature as her sister.”

 “His approach had taken Lady Anne unawares.”
 Like his sister, Darcy was caught up in the familiar tale.
 “She rushed to stand…”